 Methods of Payment

 Post-Dated Cheques: Post-dated cheques dated for the due date or earlier are acceptable.
+Receipts for post-dated cheques cannot be processed until the date of the cheque.

 On-Line - Most financial Institutions now have the Municipality of Oakland-Wawanesa available for on-line payments.
 Please contact your bank to see if this option is available to you.